crypto-a/ICS4UI-FinalProject/src/Objects/ProgramInfo.md

     In the sortByAge method
     {
-        Using the methods in the animal object, sort the actibe arraylist by age }
+        Using the methods in the animal object, sort the active arraylist by age }

     In ths sortByName method
     {
-        Using the methods in the animal object, sort the actibe arraylist by Name }
+        Using the methods in the animal object, sort the active arraylist by Name }

     In the setSelectedAnimal method